LibreQoE/LibreQoS/README.md

 A simple way to shape hundreds of clients and reduce bufferbloat using cake or fq_codel.
 This is alpha software, please do not deploy in production.

 ## Lab Requirements
+* Edge and Core routers with MTU 1500 on links between them
 * OSPF primary link (low cost) through the server running LibreQoS
-* MTU 1500 for the traffic flowing through LibreQoS
 * OSPF backup link recommended

 ## Server Requirements